moudi9/pdsnd_github/README.md

  US Bikeshare Data Analytics

 ### Description
-This project provides an interactive environment for users to filter and choose thedata he wants to be displayed.
-This project shows the usage pattern in three cities and compares them in term of time, places and gender
+This project provides an interactive environment for users to filter and choose the data they want to be displayed.
+This project shows the usage pattern in three cities (Chicago, New York City, Washington) and compares them in term of time, stations and gender

 ### Files used
 chicago.csv